-We have observed that a uniform network architecture can identify different phases in either the second-order or the first-order phase transitions in the 3D Ising model.
-It is interesting to find out which quantities are possibly used for the classification processes in the results of Fig.~\ref{Fig:2ndPH} and \ref{Fig:1ndPH}, respectively.
-Figure~\ref{Fig:corr} gives the scatter plot of the outputs for 2 neurons in the final output layer of the CNN with magnetization, the absolute value of magnetization and energy, respectively.
-From the first row for the second-order phase transition, we find that the outputs of the network are proportional to the absolute value of magnetization and energy rather than magnetization of input configurations.
-The calculated absolute values of Pearson correlation coefficients are 0.17, 0.93 and 0.85 for Fig.~\ref{Fig:corr} (a), (b) and (c), respectively.
+We observe that a uniform network architecture can identify different phases in either the second-order or first-order phase transitions in the 3D Ising model.
+It is interesting to find out which quantities can possibly be used for the classification processes in the results ofFig.~\ref{Fig:2ndPH} and \ref{Fig:1ndPH}.
+Figure~\ref{Fig:corr} shows a scatter plot of the outputs for two neurons in the final output layer of the CNN with magnetization, the absolute value of magnetization, and energy.
+From the first row for the second-order phase transition, we find that the outputs of the network are proportional to the absolute value of magnetization and energy rather than the magnetization of the input configurations.
+The calculated absolute values of the Pearson correlation coefficients are 0.17, 0.93, and 0.85 for Fig.~\ref{Fig:corr} (a), (b) and (c), respectively.
 As for the second row for the first-order transition, the outputs of the network are found to be proportional to magnetization rather than the absolute value of magnetization or energy.
-The absolute values of Pearson correlation coefficients are 1, 0.1, and 0.08 for Fig.~\ref{Fig:corr} (d), (e) and (f), respectively.
+The absolute values of the Pearson correlation coefficients are 1, 0.1, and 0.08 for Fig.~\ref{Fig:corr} (d), (e) and (f), respectively.

 Within the shallow layers of a network architecture, the variational parameters correspond to learned universal features.
-This form of universality is diminished towards deeper layers where the features are expected to transit from universal to specific in relation to different systems.
-The activation function of a variable in an intermediate layer of the neural network acts as a transformation that maps a certain input to an output representation~\cite{FeatureActivation}.
+This form of universality is diminished toward deeper layers, where the features are expected to transit from universal to specific in relation to different systems.
+The activation function of a variable in an intermediate layer of the neural network acts as a transformation that maps a certain input to an output representation\cite{FeatureActivation}.